hugoleeney/blueface/README.md

 It is a partial implementation of a shopping till system, which you might find at a supermarket.
 This implementation was done by a Junior developer, you as a Senior Software Engineer have been requested to refactor this project.
 You may make any technical decisions you would like, but must not change the given abstract class (abc.ShoppingCart) which is used by the shopping till hardware and cannot be easily updated.
-Please treat this code as an element of a much larger production system which is being refactored for reliability and testability.
+Please treat this code as an element of a larger production system.
+The code is being refactored to ensure reliability and testability.

 Tasks requested:
 - Make the receipt print items in the order that they were added